colorfulnotion/docs.colorfulnotion.com/source/index.html.md

 This API is in alpha development!
 Currently we do not track xcm coming into Interlay/Kintsugi
 </aside>

-# Search
+# Search (tx, events, xcms...)

-Search API returns a list of {extrinsics, evmtxs, events, xcms} given certain user-specified criteria.
+Search API returns a list of {extrinsics, evmtxs, events, xcmtransfers, xcmmessages} given certain user-specified criteria.

 ## Search Extrinsics